Travelling Books

 Another quote from their site: “BookCrossing is free to join and free to play.
 So don’t be ‘shelf’ish with your books – read and release! #travellingbooks #readandrelease

 Update: On March 23rd, 2023 we caught another “Travelling Book”, The Little Friend by Donna Tartt.
-This one started it’s journey in Grapeview, Washington, USA on April 13th- 2004.
-We are releasing it into the wild at the Little Free Library at the Cole Harbour Heritage Park.
-Since travelling in groups is wiser and more fun, we will be releasing 4 more books to join it.
+This one started its journey in Grapeview, Washington, USA on April 13th- 2004.
+We released it ‘into the wild’ at the Little Free Library at the Cole Harbour Heritage Park and Trails.
+Since travelling in groups is wiser and more fun, we released 4 more books to join it.